Book Review highlights for 2021

 Penguin, $35.00

 This fascinating book tells the story of the Soong sisters, each of whom helped to shape 20th century China, and each of whom deserves a biography of her own.
-Their story has always reminded me of the Mitford sisters in England in terms of how … Read more »
+Their story has always reminded me of the Mitford sisters in England in terms … Read more »

 Phosphorescence: On Awe, Wonder and Things That Sustain You When the World Goes Dark